UK sanctions two Bosnian-Serb politicians | Politics

 - United Kingdom

-Britain on Monday announced sanctions against Bosnian-Serb politicians Milorad Dodik and Zeljka Cvijanovic, censuring them for attempts to undermine the legitimacy of Bosnia and Herzegovina.
+Britain on Monday announced sanctions against Bosnian-Serb politicians Milorad Dodik and Zeljka Cvijanovic, censuring them for attempts to undermine the legitimacy and territorial integrity of Bosnia and Herzegovina.

 The sanctions, which include asset freezes and travel bans, are the first to be announced by the UK under the Bosnia and Herzegovina sanctions regime.

-"Emboldened by Russia's undermining of the international rules-based system, both individuals have used their positions of authority to push for de facto secession of Republika Srpska — one of Bosnia and Herzegovina's two entities — in direct contravention of the country's constitution,'' Britain's Foreign Commonwealth and Development Office said in a statement Monday.
+UK authorities say the pair have have used their positions to push for de facto secession of Republika Srpska — one of Bosnia and Herzegovina's two entities — in direct contravention of the country's constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)